Jedidiah-Solomon/glance-software-challenge/README.md

 - On load, the dashboard fetches intraday data for each tracked stock and displays it in a table.
 - You can search and sort stocks by symbol, price, change, or volume.
-- Select any stock from the dropdown to view its intraday price chart.
 - Loading skeletons and error alerts provide feedback during data fetches.
 - If market cap data is unavailable, "N/A" is shown for transparency.